 No matter how well you plan ahead, a new family member will be stressful for your family pet.
-The key to babies and pets is to make sure that you keep all training and baby-related matters a positive experience for your pet.
-Remember your dog or cat is used to being the centre of attention, so it is understandable that they may experience something like sibling rivalry with a new baby.
+The key to babies and pets is to make sure that you keep all training and baby-related matters a positive experience.
+Remember your dog or cat is used to being the centre of attention.
+It is understandable that they may experience something like sibling rivalry with a new baby.
 By following a few simple steps, you will help your pet welcome the new arrival into their pack.

 Work with your pet months before the arrival of the babies.
-Gradually accustomize your pet to spending less time with you.
+Gradually get your pet used to spending less time with you.
 Decreased attention after your babies arrive will likely result in stress for your pet.
-If your pet is particularly attached to the new mother, another family member should develop a closer relationship with him so the animal will be loved and provided for when mum is busy with the babies.
+If Fido is particularly attached to the new mother, another family member should develop a closer relationship with him so the animal will be loved and provided for when mum is busy with the baby.

 Preparation before the babies arrive is really important.
 Take your pet to the veterinarian for a routine health exam and to update his vaccinations.
 You should spay or neuter your pet; he will be calmer and likely have fewer health problems.

 Address any behavioral or training problems with an animal trainer if necessary.
-Get your pet used to having his nails trimmed, accustomize your pet to being asked to get off your lap and instead have him remain calmly beside you, strongly discourage your pet from jumping up on furniture or sleeping with you.
+Get your pet used to having his nails trimmed, get your pet accustomed to being asked to get off your lap and instead have him remain calmly beside you.
+Also, strongly discourage your pet from jumping up on furniture or sleeping with you.
 Discourage your pet from going into the nursery, even with a removable gate and decide whether your animal will be an in- or outdoor pet.
 Start making these changes months before the babies arrive.

 Encourage friends and family with children and babies to visit so your pet becomes accustomed to them.
 Accustomize your pet to baby-related noises such as a baby crying or a baby swing, carry a swaddled doll to get your pet used to the real thing and sprinkle your skin with baby products so your pet gets used to new smells.
 It’s a good idea to assemble all of your baby equipment ahead of time so your pet can get used to the spatial changes in the house.